hwdsl2/setup-ipsec-vpn/README.md

 ## Copyright and license

 Copyright (C) 2014&nbsp;Lin Song&nbsp;&nbsp;&nbsp;<a href="https://www.linkedin.com/in/linsongui" target="_blank"><img src="https://static.licdn.com/scds/common/u/img/webpromo/btn_profile_bluetxt_80x15.png" width="80" height="15" border="0" alt="View my profile on LinkedIn"></a>
-Based on the work of Thomas Sarlandie (Copyright 2012)
+Based on <a href="https://github.com/sarfata/voodooprivacy" target="_blank">the work of Thomas Sarlandie</a> (Copyright 2012)

-This work is licensed under the <a href="http://creativecommons.org/licenses/by-sa/3.0/" target="_blank">Creative Commons Attribution-ShareAlike 3.0</a>
+This work is licensed under the <a href="http://creativecommons.org/licenses/by-sa/3.0/" target="_blank">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>
 Attribution required: please include my name in any derivative and let me know how you have improved it!